-See "GENERAL INFORMATION", subsection "Transparency requirements under the EU Securitisation Regulation" where certain covenants and acknowledgements in respect of transparency compliance included in the Intercreditor Agreement are set out.
+See "GENERAL INFORMATION", sub §7, where certain covenants and acknowledgements in respect of transparency compliance included in the Intercreditor Agreement are set out.
 In particular, it is stated that:

 <<As to post-closing information, the relevant parties to the Intercreditor Agreement have agreed and undertaken as follows: [...]